-- A. At the beginning of each school year all full-time faculty and adjunct faculty who have worked an average of two-thirds of a full time load in the previous academic year will be credited with three (3) days of personal convenience leave (24 hours and 18 hours respectively).
-Employees may use this leave for a purpose they believe to be sufficient to warrant their absence from their assigned responsibilities. - B. Leave may be accumulated from one year to the next to partially or fully fund an approved Professional Development Leave. - C. A personal convenience leave day may be used at the discretion of the employee.
+- A. At the beginning of each school year all full-time faculty and adjunct faculty who have worked an average of two-thirds of a full_time load in the previous academic year will be credited with three (3) days of personal convenience leave (24 hours and 18 hours respectively).
+Employees may use this leave for a purpose they believe to be sufficient to warrant their absence from their assigned responsibilities. - B. Leave may be also accumulated from one year to the next to partially or fully fund an approved Professional Development Leave, including to cover the employee portion of benefits. - C. A personal convenience leave day may be used at the discretion of the employee.
 Personal convenience leave should not be used to extend vacation periods or holidays during the employee's work year, or be the first or last day of the employee's work year or first or last day of the College's students' instructional year without the approval of the appropriate administrator.
 In addition, employees are urged to not use this leave for days in which their presence on the job,